Anbernic RG40XX V Review (2026): Vertical 4-Inch Budget Handheld Verdict

 • 640×480 resolution is fine but not sharp — RGB30's 720×720 is crisper for pixel art

-• Not powerful enough for anything past PS1
+• Not powerful enough to be relied on past PS1

 How it compares